andremann/SKG-IF/docs/source/products.rst

 Licence
 ^^^^^^^^^^^^^^^^
-:Description:
+:Description: Licence specific to the manifestation.
 :Type: String
 :Use: Recommended (0..1)

 Licence schema
 ^^^^^^^^^^^^^^^^
-:Description:
+:Description: Schema of the licence.
 :Type: String
 :Use: Recommended (0..1)

 Bibliographic information
 ^^^^^^^^^^^^^^^^
-:Description: An object containing bibliographic information about a :ref:`Research product <Research product>`.
+:Description: An object containing bibliographic information about a :ref:`Research product <Research product>` of literature type.
 :Type: Object
 :Use: Mandatory (1)